zAbuQasem/MyNotes/notes/devops/kubernetes/kubectl-cheatsheet.md

 ```
 > **Important note**: Deleting a namespace will **delete everything** within it.
 ---
+## Pod-Design

+### Definition

+A Pod in Kubernetes is the smallest deployable unit.
+It can contain one or more containers, each designed to work together and share storage/networking resources.
+Good Pod design involves:

+- Grouping containers that share resources and are tightly coupled.
+- Ensuring each Pod has a single, clearly defined purpose (e.g., run a service, handle a batch job).

 ## Managing-Pods

 **Control and manage your Kubernetes pods efficiently using labels and selectors.**